 It is also important that you not speak with insurance company representatives before talking with an attorney.
 There is a chance they may place the blame for your accident with you.
 Securing legal representation is the best way to protect your best interests following your slip and fall accident.

-How can a Tampa slip and fall attorney help me?
+Why You Should Work With a Tampa slip and fall attorney

 Insurance companies are for-profit businesses that want to protect their best interests.
 The settlement they offer you may appear like a large sum to you and your loved ones when it most likely isn't enough to cover your future medical needs.
 Accepting the settlement offer can prevent you from pursuing future compensation should your medical condition worsen later.